 Her latest short film 'Majority', had its World Premiere at Krakow SFF 2020 and was in competition at BFI London Film Festival.
 Majority was broadcast on BBC iplayer in the Comedy Shorts selection and has continued a successful festival run including BEST DRAMA at CloseUp Reykavik Film Festival in 2022.

 Tessa's feature film 'SALVAGE' is in development with Sixteen Films and BFI with producer Jack Thomas-OBrien.

 Tessa's television work includes the Emmy nominated Youth and Consequences and the critically acclaimed Wayne, produced by the writers of Deadpool.
-She directed 5 episodes of the teen sport drama Zero Chill for Netflix and recently completed 5 episodes on the crime drama KIN for AMC+.
-Tessa is currently prepping to direct a new one off three part series for BBC1, shooting at the end of 2021.
+She directed 5 episodes of the teen sport drama Zero Chill for Netflix and directed 4 episodes of the incredibly successful Irish crime drama KIN, starring Ciaran Hinds and Charlie Cox for AMC+.